Categorical absorptions of singularities and degenerations: Crepant categorical resolutions for nodal varieties

 is admissible in~$\Db(\tX)$.
 Moreover, \begin{enumerate}[label={\textup{(\roman*)}}] \item the induced functor~$\pi_* \colon \cD \to \Db(X)$ is a crepant Verdier localization; \item the kernel~$\Ker(\pi_*|_\cD)$ is generated by completely orthogonal spherical objects $\rK_1, \dots, \rK_r \in \cD$, where each~$\rK_i$ is $2$-spherical when~$\dim(X)$ is even and $3$-spherical when~$\dim(X)$ is odd. \end{enumerate} \end{theorem}

 We note that in the case where~$X$ is a cone over a smooth quadric~$Q$, the category~$\cD$ appeared in~\cite{KP23} under the name of the \emph{categorical cone} over~$Q$.

-\begin{remark} Note that the category~$\cD$ is smooth and proper, because it is an admissible subcategory of~$\Db(\tX)$, hence it provides a crepant categorical resolution for~$\Db(X)$. \end{remark}
+\begin{remark} Note that the category~$\cD$ is smooth over~$\kk$ and proper over~$X$ because it is an admissible subcategory of~$\Db(\tX)$.
+Therefore, by~\cite{K08} it provides a crepant categorical resolution for~$\Db(X)$. \end{remark}

-The proof {of the theorem} takes the most of this subsection.
+The proof {of the theorem} takes most of this subsection.
 In what follows we construct the objects~$\rK_i$ explicitly.
 To start with, consider the case~$r = 1$.
 In this case we denote by~$E$ the only exceptional divisor of~$\pi$, by~$\upeta \colon E \hookrightarrow \tX$ its embedding, and by~$\cS$ a spinor bundle chosen on~$E$.
-Then by~\cite[Proposition~4.1]{K08}, the category~$\cD$ defined by~\eqref{eq:def-cD} is a part of a semiorthogonal decomposition
+Then by~\cite[Proposition~4.1]{K08} applied to~\eqref{eq:quadric-sod}, the category~$\cD$ defined by~\eqref{eq:def-cD} is a part of the semiorthogonal decomposition

-To define the object~$\rK$ consider the natural distinguished triangle
+To define the object~$\rK$, consider the natural distinguished triangle

 (which uses the isomorphism~$\cO_E(-E) \cong \cO_E(1)$).
 If~$\dim(E)$ is odd, using adjunction and~\eqref{eq:spinor-ext-odd} we obtain

 If $\dim(E)$ is even, we have